Girls Aloud: Legacy

-Girls Aloud's debut single "Sound of the Underground" and another Xenomania production, Sugababes' "Round Round", have been called "two huge groundbreaking hits", credited with reshaping British pop music for the 2000s.
+Girls Aloud's debut single "Sound of the Underground" and Sugababes' "Round Round", both of which were produced by Xenomania, have been called "two huge groundbreaking hits".
+Emily MacKay of NME deemed the two "a whole new kind of pop".
 The Telegraph placed the song at number 15 on a list of 100 songs that defined the 2000s, while NME included it at number 39.
 Spinner.com named "Sound of the Underground" the eighth best British song of the 2000s.
 In 2009, The Times included 2007's Tangled Up at number 62 on a list of the decade's best pop albums.
 MSN listed 2005's Chemistry as one of the decade's best albums.
-Girls Aloud were one of the few pop acts to achieve continued success and longevity throughout the mid-2000s while R&B and rock music became more popular.
+Girls Aloud were one of the pop acts to achieve continued success and longevity throughout the mid-2000s while R&B and rock music became more popular.
 In a review for the group's 2008 Tangled Up Tour, David Pollock of The Independent noted that "Girls Aloud remain confidently the only pop show in town."
 The Times stated, "Not since ABBA and Michael Jackson has pure pop been so unanimously praised."

-Girls Aloud are also notably one of the few British reality television acts to achieve continued success and longevity.
+Girls Aloud are notably one of the few British reality television acts to achieve continued success and longevity.
 According to The Times, Girls Aloud are the highest-earning UK reality television stars, having amassed a fortune of £25 million by May 2009.
 The figure was increased to £30 million the following year, following Cheryl's appearance on The X Factor.
 All five members were included in a 2010 list of Britain's richest stars under 30.
 Reviews of Girls Aloud's debut album noted the high quality of the album compared to output from other reality show contestants.
 In 2004, David Hooper of BBC Music exclaimed that "Girls Aloud are currently British pop royalty [...] in the ultra-fickle world of TV-generated pop, Girls Aloud have real staying power."
 Andrew Lynch of entertainment.ie said, "Girls Aloud really shouldn't have made it as far as a second album. [...]
 There's just one problem – the girls have a knack of coming up with utterly infectious pop songs".

 Bono has referred to himself as a fan of the group, saying: "I think Girls Aloud are at the cutting edge of pop music.
 They are a great band and they deserve to be centre stage."
 Chris Martin also said that he is a fan of the group, referring to them as "the ultimate form of life," while Julie Burchill has stated that Girls Aloud are "simply the most perfect pop group since The Monkees."
 In addition, Girls Aloud have had their music covered by artists as varied as Arctic Monkeys, Bloc Party, and Coldplay, among others.